Hon. Frances Charlotte Guest1

 M, #28632, b.
 12 August 1868, d.
 1 April 1933

-Frederick John Napier Thesiger, 1st Viscount Chelmsford was born on 12 August 1868 at 7 Eaton Square, London, England.3 He was the son of Sir Frederick Augustus Thesiger, 2nd Baron Chelmsford of Chelmsford and Adria Fanny Heath.2 He married Hon.
-Frances Charlotte Guest, daughter of Sir Ivor Bertie Guest, 1st Baron Wimborne of Canford Magna and Lady Cornelia Henrietta Maria Spencer-Churchill, on 27 July 1894 at St. George's Church, St. George Street, Hanover Square, London, England.3 He died on 1 April 1933 at age 64.4
+Frederick John Napier Thesiger, 1st Viscount Chelmsford was born on 12 August 1868 at 7 Eaton Square, London, EnglandG.2 He was the son of Frederick Augustus Thesiger, 2nd Baron Chelmsford of Chelmsford and Adria Fanny Heath.3 He married Hon.
+Frances Charlotte Guest, daughter of Ivor Bertie Guest, 1st Baron Wimborne and Lady Cornelia Henrietta Maria Spencer-Churchill, on 27 July 1894 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 He was also reported to have been married on 27 January 1894.3 He died on 1 April 1933 at age 64.3

 Children of Frederick John Napier Thesiger, 1st Viscount Chelmsford and Hon.
 Frances Charlotte Guest